 Calling hours will be held Friday, February 21st from 4-7pm.
 On Saturday, February 22nd there will be a calling hour from 10-11am followed by a funeral service at 11am.
 Both services will take place at the Aurora McCarthy Funeral Home, 167 Old Hartford Road, in Colchester.
 Burial will follow in New St. Andrew Cemetery.
 In lieu of flowers, memorial donations can be made to the American Cancer Society (www.cancer.org/donate) or the Humane Society (www.cthumane.org/donate), Chrissy loved animals so much.
 For online condolences, please visit www.auroramccarthyfuneralhome.com

-To send flowers to the family or plant a tree in memory of Christine Konstancja (Suchomski) Farrick, please visit our floral store.
+To send flowers to Christine's family, please visit our floral store.